-We are conducting our first inquiry into the port’s compliance with the pricing order for the review period 1 July 2016 to 30 June 2021.
+We have completed our first inquiry into the Port of Melbourne’s compliance with the pricing order, covering the period 1 July 2016 to 30 June 2021.

 Inquiry into Port of Melbourne compliance with the pricing order 2021

 Inquiry started10 June 2021